 The Membership Director shall prepare and assemble brochures, membership application forms, and other material for active and prospective members.

 – Collect membership dues and transfer all moneys to the Director of Finance for deposit.

 – Maintain a list of paid members and prepare a Membership Directory to be issued to all OCLI members.

 – Communicate with prospective members, to inform them of the various activities of OCLI and to ascertain their areas of interest.

-The Director of Secretarial Affairs (Secretary) shall keep a Book of Minutes of all Board of Directors meetings and Member meetings in accordance with Robert’s Rules of Order.
+The Secretary shall keep a Book of Minutes of all Board of Directors meetings and Member meetings in accordance with Robert’s Rules of Order.
 The Secretary shall perform such other duties as may be prescribed by the Board of Directors or these Bylaws.